 If you and your partner have been together a long time, chances are you have a fairly established pattern when it comes to having sex.
-(Here are some more ways marriage affects your health.)
+(These are widely recognized as the seven stages of marriage.)
 The next time you find yourself starting your regular ritual, stop and make a change.
 It doesn’t have to be anything major.
 Shower together instead of separately, light scented candles, or massage each other with heated body oil.
 Play music that you heard on your first date.
 Wear something surprising (or even naughty!) to bed.
 Even very small changes can give your love life a new sense of excitement.
 Or consider a change of venue.
 For instance, check into a hotel for a romantic getaway.

 Even though it’s natural for your body to slow down, your brain may still be telling you to move things along at a faster pace.
 Relax and enjoy the journey.
 Explore new ways to stimulate your partner outside of intercourse.
 Take pleasure in both giving and receiving, and let things unfold at their natural pace.